alexlabuda/AB-Post-Test-Calculator/README.md

 # AB-Post-Test-Calculator

+*Currently under development.*

-Directory for a Bayesian method A/B Post-test calculator
+Directory for a Bayesian method A/B Post-test calculator.